On the Mordell-Weil Ranks of supersingular abelian varieties over $\mathbb{Z}_p^2$-extensions: Introduction

 {One expects that there should be analytic analogues of all of the above, corresponding to our (algebraic) results under appropriate Iwasawa main conjectures.
 In section \ref{sec:speculative remarks}, written by Chris Williams, we give some speculative remarks on the shape of the analytic theory.}

+The above concludes the outline.
+Now, before going to the next section, we would like to make further remarks.
 In this paper we stick to the case of $\Z_p^2$-extension of an imaginary quadratic field instead of working more generally over $\Z_p^d$-extension of a number field.
 Our guess is that the growth condition will be $O(p^{(d-1)n})$, but we will need to make the hypotheses that the multi-signed Selmer groups are cotorsion over the corresponding Iwasawa algebra.
 Such hypotheses are currently only known for elliptic curves under non-vanishing of signed $p$-adic $L$-functions over $\Z_p^2$-extension of an imaginary quadratic field (see remark \ref{rem:4.3}).
 The analytic side for general abelian varieties are even more mysterious for $d>2$ (see section \ref{sec:speculative remarks}), and in this case (the Euler system machinery is also unavailable) as per our knowledge, there are currently no results in the literature towards cotorsion-ness of signed Selmer groups.
 Even if we assume that the signed Selmer groups are cotorsion, the present techniques in this paper will not generalize verbatim for $d>2$.
 We also faced technical difficulty generalizing \eqref{tech} for general $\Z_p^d$-extensions.